Optimization of Tree Ensembles: Introduction

 In this paper, we seek to unlock the prescriptive potential of tree ensemble models by considering the problem of \emph{tree ensemble optimization}.
-This problem is concerned with the following question: given a tree ensemble model that predicts some quantity of interest using a set of controllable independent variables $\Xb$, how should we set the independent variables $\Xb$ so as to maximize the predicted value of $Y$?
+This problem is concerned with the following question: given a tree ensemble model that predicts some quantity $Y$ using a set of controllable independent variables $\Xb$, how should we set the independent variables $\Xb$ so as to maximize the predicted value of $Y$?
 This problem is of significant practical interest because it allows us to leverage the high accuracy afforded by tree ensemble models to obtain high quality decisions.
-At the same time, the problem is also challenging and it is not obvious how to solve such a problem, due to the highly nonlinear and large-scale nature of tree ensemble models.
+At the same time, the problem is challenging, due to the highly nonlinear and large-scale nature of tree ensemble models.